Akshaykapoor/assignment/README.md

     a.
 RPM (Request per minute) is simulated by generating a random integer between 90 and 110

-        1. Another approach of getting the total number of requests is by using status modules (vanialla nginx installations using any package manager such as yum, apt-get are not installed with this module) within nginx.
+        1. Another approach of getting the total number of requests is by using ngx_http_stub_status_module (vanialla nginx installations using any package manager such as yum, apt-get are not installed with this module) within nginx.
            To install this module, nginx has to be  compiled from source with the required flags.
            Using this approach, we can take samples from the status module every minute and get the difference